smabbasht/dotfiles/README.md

 ### Other Configurations

-Here I have listed other productivity configurations aside <br>
+Here I have listed other productivity configurations aside from the .config folder <br>
 - In i3, enable Natural Scrolling and Tap to click by adding the lines with Option keyword in the snippet below, it would look something like this;

 ```